 Are you having a difficult time removing those yellow particles which are stuck on your teeth surface ?
 You’ve come to the right place.
-At Addis Ababa dental clinic, we clean thoroughly and remove dental plaque and tartar from your teeth.
+At our dental clinic in Addis Ababa, we clean thoroughly and remove dental plaque and tartar from your teeth.
 Regular teeth cleaning treatment helps you keep a healthy dental hygiene and prevents you from oral infections like tooth decay.

 Dental Plaque Cleaning and Scaling in Addis Ababa